-Check Database Usage in the vCenter Server Appliance
+Check Database Usage in vCenter Server

-The vCenter Server Appliance contains a database of all objects managed by the vCenter Server instance.
+vCenter Server contains a database of all objects managed by the vCenter Server instance.
 In addition to inventory objects, the database includes vCenter Server statistics, events, alarms, and tasks.
 You can calculate the database storage consumption by adding the sizes of all data categories.

-You need to monitor storage consumption in the vCenter Server Appliance.
+You need to monitor storage consumption in vCenter Server.